SaraEAlshayeb/rahal/README.md

 - **Users (Drivers & Passengers)**: Each user account supports posting rides (as a driver) and booking rides (as a passenger).
 Users can approve ride requests, chat, rate others,and view ride history.
 - **Admins**: Manage users, complaints, and approve driver applications.

+## 📲 Functionality Overview

+### For Regular Users (Drivers & Passengers):

+- 🌍 **Join Communities** to connect with users from your university or area.
+- 🚘 **Offer a Ride** (Driver mode) — Post trip details, approve passengers, and get feedback.
+- 🧍‍♀️ **Find a Ride** (Passenger mode) — Search available rides using filters and book a seat.
+- ⭐ **Rate Drivers/Passengers** — Give feedback after a completed trip.
+- 📱 **Contact Others** — Initiate WhatsApp or Call communication through profile cards.
+- 🧾 **View History** — See completed and in-progress rides with full trip details.

+### For Admins:

+- ✅ **Approve Driver Requests** — Review user documents and verify their eligibility to drive.
+- 🛠 **Manage Communities** — Add/edit/delete university or regional communities.
+- 📂 **Handle Complaints** — View and resolve issues submitted by users.
+- 🔐 **Manage User Accounts** — View profiles and suspend accounts if needed.

 ## ⚙️ Setup and Installation

 To run this project on your local machine, follow these detailed steps: